 The Audiology Externship requires participation in a research project during the course of the externship.
 You are encouraged to travel to a national conference to present research findings (financial assistance is available).

 During this time, you acquire a thorough understanding of departmental philosophy and mission, as well as skills to identify and solve practice problems using policy development.
 You learn the elements of performance improvement and participate in the process through departmental initiatives, especially as they relate to patient safety.

-You have the opportunity to participate in a monthly teleconference with audiologists from Mayo Clinic in Rochester, Minn., as research and clinical cases are presented.
-In addition, a monthly multidisciplinary vestibular conference allows further education and integration.
+You have the opportunity to participate in a monthly teleconference with audiologists from Mayo Clinic's campus in Rochester, Minnesota, as research and clinical cases are presented.

 Grading or evaluation